Sony WH-1000XM6: expected release date and price rumours, 6 features on our wishlist

 Sony WH-1000XM6: 5 things we want from Sony's next over-ears

-Below, you'll find some of our predictions for when a potential successor to the XM5 might launch, how much it might cost and what improvements we'd like to see from a potential new pair...
+Below, you'll find our predictions for when a potential successor to the XM5 might launch, how much we think the headphones might cost and what improvements we'd like to see from a potential replacement.
+Fingers crossed they're not too far away...

 Sony WH-1000XM6: release date speculation

-This is in keeping with the general trend in consumer electronics, coupled with rampant inflation in the last couple of years.
-Since the AirPods Max arrived in 2020, flagship/premium pars from a lot of manufacturers seem to have crept up in price: just look at the B&W Px7 S2e (£379 / $399 / AU$599), and Bose QuietComfort Ultra Headphones (£449 / $429 / AU$649).
+The trend of Sony putting up prices is certainly in keeping with the general trend in consumer electronics, coupled with rampant inflation over the last couple of years.
+Since the AirPods Max arrived in 2020, flagship/premium pairs from many manufacturers seem to have crept up in price too: just look at the B&W Px7 S2e (£379 / $399 / AU$599), and Bose QuietComfort Ultra Headphones (£449 / $429 / AU$649) for further examples.

 Will this mean a higher price for the XM6?
-We think Sony will still endeavour to keep it below £400 / $450 / AU$600 unless the new model justifies a significant jump through a new design and new feature set.
+We think Sony will still endeavour to keep it below £400 / $450 / AU$600 unless the new model justifies a significant jump through a more premium design, the use of more high-end materials and a more advanced feature set.
+After all, there's only so far you can go before you alienate users and, perhaps more crucially, savvy rivals undercut you and steal your customer loyal base.

 Sony WH-1000XM6: 5 things we'd like to see